|Style||Escorted or Guided

 After a delicious dumpling lunch, visit some of Xi'an's other important sites including the Small Wild Goose Pagoda.
 En route, there will be a demonstration of Chinese ceramics and ancient furniture as well as time to shop.
 Breakfast & lunch provided.

 Day 13: Xi'an & Beijing.
-This morning, tour of the Han Dynasty Yang Tomb, the final resting place of Emperor Liu Qi and his empress, then transfer to the airport to fly from Xi'an to Beijing, China's historic and cultural capital.
-Upon arrival, explore the narrow streets and alleyways of one of Beijing’s Hutong neighborhoods on a rickshaw ride.
+This morning, tour of the Han Dynasty Yang Tomb, the final resting place of Emperor Liu Qi and his empress.
+Then transfer to the airport to fly from Xi'an to Beijing, China's historic and cultural capital.
+Upon arrival, explore the narrow streets and alleyways of one of Beijing's Hutong neighborhoods on a rickshaw ride.
 Enjoy a special Mongolian style Hotpot lunch at a local restaurant, then continue to your hotel.
-Accommodations: Park Plaza Beijing Wangfujing.
+Accommodations: Regent Beijing.
 Breakfast & lunch provided.

 Day 14: Temple of Heaven, Forbidden City & Tiananmen Square.
 Begin your touring day with a visit of the Temple of Heaven, a World Heritage Site.
 In ancient China, the Emperor of China was regarded as the "Son of Heaven", who administered earthly matters on behalf of, and representing, heavenly authority.
 To be seen to be showing respect to the source of his authority, in the form of sacrifices to heaven, was extremely important.
 The temple was built for these ceremonies, and each winter solstice the Emperor and all his retinue would move through the city to encamp within the complex, wearing special robes and abstaining from eating meat while personally praying to Heaven for good harvests.
 The symbolic layout and design of the Temple of Heaven had a profound influence on architecture and planning in the Far East over many centuries.